🍋 Lemonade Stand 🍋

 game_state dict

-• total_rounds: Total number of days in the game
+• total_rounds (int): Total number of rounds in the game

 prices dict